 Supply & demand, THAT'S WHY WE FARM CONCH

 Pollution, over-fishing and other environmental factors have dramatically reduced wild fish populations worldwide.
 Many exploited fish stocks have already collapsed and others are approaching that same threshold.
 Eating only wild caught fish is simply no longer sustainable.

-The United States now imports 90% of the seafood consumed in America and, in 2012, those imports totaled 14 billion dollars with 50% of those imports from aquaculture farms.
-Worldwide aquaculture harvests for 2013 exceeded 58 million metric tons with a total value well in excess of 100 billion dollars.
+The United States now imports 90% of the seafood consumed in America and, in 2016, those imports totaled over 15 billion dollars with 50% of those imports from aquaculture farms.
+Worldwide aquaculture harvests for 2016 exceeded 60 million metric tons with a total value well in excess of 100 billion dollars.